 Lake Elementeita ( also spelled Elementaita or Lake Elmenteita) is a small soda lake with a size of 18 square kilometers.
 The word Elementeita is derived from the Maasai word muteita, meaning “dust place”.
-A reference to the dryness and dustiness’ of the area, especially between January and March.
+A reference to the dryness and dustiness’ of the area, especially between the months of January and March.

 Lake Elementeita which is alkaline is close to Lake Nakuru National Park, part of it is within Soysambu Conservancy.

 Lake Elementeita is home to 13 globally threatened bird species and some of the highest bird diversities in the world.
 Due to the assemblage of various birds of conservation concern, such as the threatened, range-restricted Grey-crested Helmet-shrike (Near Threatened) which occurs in the surrounding woodland where it may be resident.

 Birding in lake Elementeita is done while walking, the lake has over 400 bird species recorded.
 On a good birdwatching day, you can record up to 200 bird species.
 Both Greater and Lesser Flamingo varieties are attracted to Lake Elmenteita by the insect larvae, crustaceans, and blue-green algae.
 Close to four million Lesser Flamingos travel between the three lakes (Lakes Elmenteita, Nakuru, and Bogoria).

 Great White Pelicans Breeding Site